Component (thermodynamics): CaCO3 - CaO - CO2 system

 The number of components is then 3 - 1 = 2.

 Water - Hydrogen - Oxygen system

 The reactions included in the calculation are only those that actually occur under the given conditions, and not those that might occur under different conditions such as higher temperature or the presence of a catalyst.
 For example, the dissociation of water into its elements does not occur at ordinary temperature, so a system of water, hydrogen and oxygen at 25 °C has 3 independent components.

+Aqueous solution of 4 kinds of salts

+Consider an aqueous solution containing sodium chloride (NaCl), potassium chloride (KCl), sodium bromide (NaBr), and potassium bromide (KBr), in equilibrium with their respective solid phases.
+While 6 elements are present (H, O, Na, K, Cl, Br), their quantities are not independent due to the following constraints: